Police release driver in fatal Ottawa bus crash without charges

-OTTAWA — Police have released the driver of a double-decker bus that crashed into a transit shelter in Ottawa and left three people dead and 23 more injured.
+OTTAWA — Police have released the driver of the bus that crashed into a transit station in Ottawa that left three people dead and 23 more injured.

-The driver of the OC Transpo bus was released unconditionally pending further investigation she was arrested her and brought in for questioning after the crash Friday, Ottawa police said Saturday.
+Ottawa police said they have released the driver of the OC Transpo double-decker bus “unconditionally” after arresting her and bringing her in for questioning following the crash Friday.

 The city bus hopped a curb and struck a transit shelter at about 3:50 p.m.
 Friday just as rush hour began.
 It plowed along the platform and into the overhanging roof of the transit shelter, carving deep into the vehicle’s second deck.
 The first seats on the upper level of the bus were crushed together.